Our Lady Derzhavnaya: Reappearance

-Upon her arrival, the parish priest took Evdokia at her word and together they searched until they found, in an old storage room, an icon covered with candle soot.
-But as they took the icon outdoors, the sunlight revealed that the Mother of God was wearing the scarlet robes of a monarch.
+Upon her arrival, the parish priest took Evdokia at her word, and together they searched until they found within an old storage room, an icon of the Mother of God, covered in candle soot.
+As they took the icon outdoors, the sunlight revealed the Virgin was wearing the scarlet robes of a monarch.
 She also wore the Imperial crown and held a sceptre and globus cruciger — the symbols of regal authority.